How many hours should I arrive before my flight? Airline rules explained

 Ryanair

 The budget carrier’s bag drop opens two hours before your flight’s departure time, and closes 40 minutes before it.
-So you can arrive somewhat earlier to allow for queue time, but you won’t be able to drop off your case before the two-hour mark.
+So you can arrive somewhat earlier to allow for check-in queueing time, but you likely won’t be able to drop off your case before the two-hour mark.

+Ahead of the busy jubilee and half-term weekend, Ryanair has been advising customers in an email: “Please arrive at the airport three hours prior to the departure of your Ryanair flight as we are experiencing security delays at the airport.
+Please note that our boarding gates close 30 minutes prior to the departure of your flight.”
+This could be with hour-long check-in queues in mind.

 The airline’s main hubs are Dublin and London Stansted.
-The former advises arriving 2.5 hours before a short-haul flight (true of most of Ryanair’s routes).
-In order to avoid the early morning queue surge, it adds: “if your flight is at 8.30am or after, please do not enter the terminals any earlier than 6am”.
+The former advises arriving 2.5 hours before a short-haul flight, but in order to avoid the early morning queue surge, it adds: “if your flight is at 8.30am or after, please do not enter the terminals any earlier than 6am”.

-The latter airport advice says: “You will need to have checked in and be ready to go through security at least two hours before your flight departure time.”
-So aim to be dropping your bags right at the beginning of Ryanair’s two-hour window.

 Tui